Skip to main content

 New registry resolution behaviorsrc/cbicall/workflow_registry.py

-Adding an engine is different from adding a pipeline.
+Adding a backend is different from adding a pipeline.
 Prefer adding a new runner class rather than expanding conditional logic inside an existing runner.

 Contributor Checklist

-• Pick engine, version, pipeline name, and mode.
+• Pick backend, software stack, pipeline name, and mode.

 • Add workflow entrypoint scripts.